 Clunton 1 mile.
-This delightfully presented, semi-detached barn conversion adjoins the owner's 17th century home and is in a lovely secluded location, only one mile from Clunton, in an Area of Outstanding Natural Beauty in the heart of Shropshire's Clun Valley, surrounded by rolling farmland and woodland.
+This delightfully presented, semi-detached barn conversion adjoins the owner's 17th century home only one mile from Clunton, in the heart of Shropshire's Clun Valley.
+Set in a lovely secluded location, in an Area of Outstanding Natural Beauty, this superb cottage is surrounded by rolling farmland and woodland.
 This Clunton cottage is accessed by its own private entrance and retains some of its original character, with original beams, as well as providing quality, contemporary accommodation throughout.
 It has a modern kitchen, excellent shower room, welcoming bedrooms and a charming sitting room with a woodburner.
 This Clunton cottage is ideal for families or a group of friends who want to enjoy a tranquil location in one of the most beautiful parts of the country.
 The shared south-facing, front lawned garden with patio is accessed from the sitting room through the French doors and is perfect for relaxing with a drink and dining alfresco, whilst taking in the views of Stepple Knoll, after an exciting day exploring wonderful Shropshire.
 As well as a country pub, just one mile away, there are excellent walks and cycle paths from the doorstep of this Shropshire cottage, with Offa's Dyke and the Shropshire Way close by, making it an idyllic location for walkers, cyclists and birdwatchers.
 The enchanting wildlife site of Clunton Coppice is just a short stroll, as is Bury Ditches, an impressive Iron Age earthwork fort from which uninterrupted views can be enjoyed.
 Visit Bishop's Castle with its excellent real ale pubs and restaurants, Stokesay Castle, Church Stretton, the Long Mynd Hills and Acton Scott Historical Farm, as well as the renowned medieval towns of Ludlow and Shrewsbury.
 At the end of the day return to this lovely Clunton cottage and simply relax in total peace and quiet.

 Three bedrooms: 1 x king-size double, 1 x double, 1 x twin.
 Shower room with walk-in shower, basin and WC.
 Kitchen with dining area.
 Sitting room with woodburner.